Warlords (video game series): Warlords IV

 Warlords IV, released in 2003, used pre-rendered 3D sprites for its unit and city graphics and particle graphics for various effects.
 Despite this, the game had an overall 2D look to it.

 The game flow was dramatically simplified.
 Diplomacy played virtually no role in the game, and micromanagement of units was scaled-down to a great extent.
 Rather than having multiple units battling it out at once, combat is one-on-one: the players could choose which units they wished to send into battle, one after another in the stack.
 The units with ranged attack capabilities get involved in every round in the battle regardless of active unit though.
 In warfare, the cities no longer added a fixed amount to the fighting values of the defenders, but rather fired random archery shots between the defenders' strikes.

 Although heroes were still obtainable in the usual way, it was now possible to routinely produce them in the top level castles as well.

 The city upgrades became more important, as the level of city determines the range of units it can produce.

 The races in game became predefined: knights, empire, elves, dark elves, dwarves, dragons, undead, demons, orcs and ogres.
 Each of these races had its traits, giving it advantages and disadvantages regarding the race of the opposing player.
 Each player had a certain favored race, and the pace of production of units belonging to other races depended on the interracial relations.

 The player's character in this game was personified as a special unit which only involved in battles over the capital city and could not move around the map.
 The defeat of the warlord led to defeat of the player, so that all possessed cities became neutral.
 Traits the player picked at the time of warlord creation gave the warlord some benefits and limitations in the game.
 The warlord character could be reused in other campaigns.

 Spin-offs

 Card game

 Warlords is an out-of-print collectible card game published in September 1997 by Iron Crown Enterprises.

-In addition, the “Warlords” has also been used in a 2016 online slot game titled Warlords: Crystals of Power, developed by NetEnt, featuring 5 reels and a mythological warrior theme.